Significant changes are presented in a changelog.

 Schedule & Gameplay

-Division 2-5: A game day starts in the respective week on Monday at 00:00 o'clock and ends on the Sunday after next at 23:59 o'clock.
-Thus, a game day lasts 14 days.
+Division 2-5: A game day starts in the respective week on Monday at 00:00 CET/CEST and ends on the Sunday of the next week at 23:59 CET/CEST.
+Thus, a match day lasts 14 days.
 Except for the last matchday, which lasts only seven (7) days.
 The exact schedule can be found on the tournament page.

-Starter Division: A match day starts in the respective week on Tuesday at 00:00 o'clock and ends on Sunday at 23:59 o'clock.
+Starter Division: A match day starts in the respective week on Tuesday at 00:00 CET/CEST and ends on Sunday at 23:59 CET/CEST.
 Thus, a game day lasts six (6) days.
 The respective Monday is used to check protests as well as to create the next round.
 The exact game schedule can be found on the tournament page.

 Each match has a so-called alternate date.
 This is only the official match date if neither team tries to find an alternative match date via the "scheduling tool" according to rules 5.1.6 and 5.1.7 or if a different match date is not agreed upon and not reported via support ticket according to rule 5.1.9 at least 48 hours before the alternate date.

-The alternate date within the group stage is for the divisions 5 and 6 as well as Starter Division always Sunday at 3 p.m. and for the divisions 2-4 always Sunday at 5 p.m. in the respective match week and will be displayed accordingly on the match pages as official match date.
+The alternate date within the group stage for the division 5 as well as Starter Division is always Sunday at 16:00 CET/CEST and for the divisions 3-4 always Sunday at 16:00 CET/CEST. in the respective match week and will be displayed accordingly on the match pages as official match date.

 Teams shall decide together when to play on the respective match day.
-A date deviating from the alternate date must have been agreed between the teams by the start of the respective alternate date.
+A date deviating from the alternate date must have been agreed between the teams by the start of the respective alternate date, unless rule 5.1.6 applies.
 The agreement to find a deviating date is not considered a valid date shift.

 A proposed date must be communicated to the opposing team on the respective match page using the "Scheduling Tool".
 At least one (1) and a maximum of three (3) date proposals must be made.
 The first date within a proposed date is called the desired date.
 To simplify the scheduling process, teams are encouraged to propose as many different dates as possible.

-A desired date that is not rejected by the other team for 48 hours within the current game week is considered tacitly accepted, provided that the date at the time of the proposal is at least 48 hours in the future and the time of the proposed date is at least 48 hours before the alternate date.
+A desired date that is not rejected by the other team for 48 hours within the current match day is considered tacitly accepted, provided that the date at the time of the proposal is at least 48 hours in the future and the time of the proposed date is at least 48 hours before the alternate date.

-If the desired date does not fall under rule 5.1.6 and has not been explicitly confirmed by the other team, all other proposed dates will also be voided.
+If the desired date does not fall under rule 5.1.6 and has not been explicitly confirmed by the other team, all other proposed dates will also be void.

-If both teams cannot agree on a match date, the Administration has to be informed via support ticket at least 48 hours before the alternate date.
+If both teams cannot agree on a match date, the Administration has to be informed via support ticket at least 48 hours before the current match date.
 In this case, the Administration will decide on the further procedure based on the date suggestions given by both teams.
-If the deadline is not met, the alternate date will remain in place.
+If the deadline is not met, the current match date will remain in place.